RobinLinus/coins-legacy/bitcoin-lite-network.md

 ### Summary: Output Paths
 Output paths have remarkable properties.
 Here's a short summary:

-- Any output is addressable with an output path.
+- Any output is addressable with an output path `block_index/tx_index/output_index`.
 - Output paths emerge from the existing blockchain structure.
-They are unambiguous and immutable.
+They are unique and immutable.
 - Output paths are only 6 bytes (uncompressed).
 - Full blocks can prove output paths.
 - SPV proofs can prove output paths succinctly.